dirkhh/adsb-feeder-image/README.md

 Download the `adsb-feeder-x86-64-vm-*.ova` for the latest release.
 Double click on the OVA (which should open your virtualization software).
 Finish the import (under VMware you'll get a warning about a compatibility issue, simply clicking retry should get you past that).
 Before you start the VM, pass your SDR (which should be connected to a USB port of your PC or Mac) through to that VM.
 How this is done varries by product and the OS you are running on (Windows, macOS, Linux), but basically in all cases there is an option to pass a USB device to a VM - select your SDR in that list.

 Now boot the image and wait a brief while until the console screen stops scrolling and shows a DietPi startup screen that below the two yellow lines presents you with an IP address.
 Connect to this IP address from your browser and you'll be able to set up the feeder and start sending data to the aggregators of your choice.

+As mentioned above, there are known issues with USB timing when accessing an SDR from within a VM - these are unrelated to the ADS-B Feeder image but instead based in the implementation details of most hypervisors.
+As a result, it is not uncommon to see MLAT issues with feeders running in a VM.

 ### for advanced users wanting to run this image on x86 under Proxmox